Capsulectomy in Bucks County, PA, and Hunterdon County, NJ

 - Remove unwanted implants.

 There could be a variety of personal or private causes for a woman to opt to have her breast implants either removed or exchanged.
-Medical concerns that would require breast implant removal include trauma, infections or surgical complications such as severe capsular contracture or the possibility of having developed ALCL (a rare type of lymphoma associated with implants).
+Medical concerns that would require breast implant removal include trauma, infections or surgical complications such as severe capsular contracture or the possibility of having developed ALCL (a rare type of lymphoma associated with implants), or systemic illness (breast implant illness syndrome).

 Benefits of a Capsulectomy

-Cosmetic or silhouette dissatisfaction is a possible concern with any breast augmentation, but some women with breast implants may experience an increasing dissatisfaction with their breast implants over time.
-Dr. Buinewicz performs breast augmentation surgeries on a regular basis.
+Some women with breast implants may experience an increasing dissatisfaction with their breast implants over time.
+Dr. Buinewicz performs breast revision surgeries on a regular basis.
 Because of his extensive experience, he can address this dissatisfaction as effectively as possible.
 Dr. Buinewicz patiently explains to each woman who is contemplating surgery the options and possible results of the procedure.

 Good Candidates for Capsulectomy